mattermost/docs/source/administration/config-settings.rst

 WebSocket Secure Port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 (Optional) This setting defines the port on which the secured WebSocket will listen using the ``wss`` protocol.
 Defaults to ``443``.
 When the client attempts to make a WebSocket connection it first checks to see if the page is loaded with HTTPS.
 If so, it will use the secure WebSocket connection.
-If not, it will use the unsecure WebSocket connection.
-IT IS HIGHLY RECOMMENDED PRODUCTION DEPLOYMENTS ONLY OPERATE UNDER HTTPS AND WSS.
+If not, it will use the unsecure WebSocket connection. **IT IS HIGHLY RECOMMENDED PRODUCTION DEPLOYMENTS ONLY OPERATE UNDER HTTPS AND WSS**.

 Changes to this setting require a server restart before taking effect.